Vasily Kokorev

 vasily.kokorev.astro@gmail.com

-I am an astrophysicist working on the formation and growth of the first galaxies and black holes in the Universe.
-I am currently a Cosmic Frontier Prize Fellow at the University of Texas at Austin.
+I am an astrophysicist studying how the first galaxies and black holes formed in the early Universe.
+Currently I hold a Cosmic Frontier Prize Fellowship at the University of Texas at Austin, where I use deep JWST imaging and spectroscopy to investigate the physical conditions of galaxies within the first billion years after the Big Bang.